-The crucial point is the storage network: n storage servers are interconnected with m = O(n) frontend servers.
-The argument of BigCluster advocates is that this would be advantagous for achieving desired properties like scalability, failure tolerance, etc. We will check this argument.
+The crucial point is the storage network here: n storage servers are interconnected with m = O(n) frontend servers, in order to achieve properties like scalability, failure tolerance, etc. Since any of the m frontends must be able to access any of the n storages in realtime, the

-According to the idea behind BigCluster, any of the m frontends needs to access any of the n storages in realtime.
-Thus the storage network must be dimensioned for $O(n \cdot m) = O(n^2)$ network connections, potentially running in parallel.
+Since any of the m frontends must be able to access any of the n storages in realtime, the storage network must be dimensioned for $O(n \cdot m) = O(n^2)$ network connections running in parallel.
 Even if the total network throughput is scaling only with O(n), nevertheless $O(n^2)$ network connections have to be maintained at connection oriented protocols and at various layers of the operating software.
-The network must be able to switch the packets from n sources to m destinations (and their opposite way back) in realtime.
+The network has to switch the packets from n sources to m destinations (and their opposite way back) in realtime.